silky/silky.github.com/src/posts/2015-10-14-super-reference-haskell-reference-manager.md

 Let's suppose now you have a *One True* bibtex file called `all.bib`.

-Grab yourself down a copy of the repository by following the [instructions](https://github.com/silky/super-reference/README.md).
+Grab yourself down a copy of the repository by following the [instructions](https://github.com/silky/super-reference/#installation) to configure it to point to this bibtex file.

 Once you have the environment set up you can run a dev server with `yesod devel`.
 You will then be able to visit the website!
 Supposing you pointed the config file at your `all.bib` file, you will then be looking at all your interesting papers!
 If there's a link associated with the entry, a link will be displayed, and if there is a PDF file, clicking on the entry name will open the PDF (with it's location given by the `file` entry in the relevant bibtex entry).